-Program on Japan’s Role in the Evolving Global Economic System
+About the Program on Japan’s Role in the Evolving Global Economic System

-We encourage anyone interested in providing funds for this program to contact Ryoko Ogino, Managing Director, at 212-853-8593 or [email protected].
+For more information about this program, contact Ryoko Ogino, Managing Director, at 212-853-8593 or [email protected].